raviqqe/turtle-build/README.md

 ## Goals

 - Memory safe implementation of the Ninja build system in Rust
-- Modest, complihensible, and customizable build/error outputs
+- Modest, comprehensible, and customizable build/error outputs
   - Turtle never shows any information that is inscrutable to end-users.
   - This is important for users of high-level programming languages who do not know how compilers and build systems work.